nsfabina/reading-list/README.md

-#A Data Science / Software Engineering Reading List
+#A reading list for generalists:  data science, software engineering, and design

-These books come highly recommended from colleagues and other sources.
+These books came highly recommended from colleagues and other sources, and my impressions fell into three categories:
+- mind-blowing:  read the whole thing
+- flashes of brilliance:  read useful sections, skim outdated or irrelevant sections, or content covered in other books
+- not my cup of tea:  give it a shot, stop reading if you don't find it useful

-Mildly interesting aside for discussion fodder:  I've noticed that data science books tend to be very hands-on, engineering books are practical and straightforward, and design books often have detailed narratives.
+Discussion fodder:  I've noticed that data science books tend to be very hands-on, engineering books are practical and straightforward, and design books often have detailed narratives and flowery language.

 Author names are a Google search away.